French privacy watchdog to quiz DeepSeek on AI, data protection

 Europe has been particularly protective of privacy rights and its General Data Protection Regulation (GDPR) is widely regarded as one of the most comprehensive and stringent data privacy laws in the world.

-The 27-country European Union last year agreed to landmark rules which impose strict transparency obligations on high-risk AI systems and lighter ones for general-purpose AI models.
+Last year, the 27-country European Union agreed to landmark rules that impose strict transparency obligations on high-risk AI systems and lighter ones for general-purpose AI models.